In This Article

 Each fabric falls differently from an elevation and therefore will look different when pleated and drawn back.
 This is an important thing to remember when choosing curtain designs for homes.

+Wondering how to choose the curtain colour for your home?
 The colour of your curtain designs for windows and doors should ideally be in sync with the rest of the furnishings.
-You could either choose drapes for windows that harmonise with the decor or contrast with it.
-For a pleasing look, choose drapes in a colour that complement the shade of your walls.
-Alternatively, if you want the curtain designs to be the focus, pick a hue that contrasts with the furniture and walls.
+You could either choose drapes for windows that harmonise with the decor or suitably contrast with it.
+Now how do you select the curtain colour?
+You can opt for a pleasing look by going for drapes in a colour that complements the shade of your walls.
+Alternatively, if you want the curtain design to be the focus, pick a hue that contrasts with the furniture and walls.

-To know what to go with — prints or solids — we need to look at the rest of the decor.
-If all the other soft furnishings in the room are a solid colour, going with printed curtain designs for home can be a favourable choice.
+Before you decide on how to pick out curtains, you need to choose the pattern.
+To know what to go with—prints or solids—we need to look at the rest of the decor.
+If all the other soft furnishings in the room are a solid colour, going with printed curtain designs for your home can be a favourable choice.
 The opposite holds true as well.
-One thing to remember is that prints add visual weight to any element.
-Therefore, one way to work with printed curtain designs for windows is to pair them with solid-coloured furniture accessorised with printed cushions, area rugs, etc. You could use quirky prints and geometric patterns in a contemporary space, while florals would suit modern classic and traditional decor.
+One thing to remember while deciding how to choose curtains for living and other rooms is that prints add visual weight to any element.
+Therefore, one way to work with printed curtain designs for windows is to pair them with solid-coloured furniture accessorised with printed cushions and area rugs.
+You could use quirky prints and geometric patterns in a contemporary space, while florals would suit modern classic and traditional decor.

 #5: Select the Ideal Length of Curtains for Windows and Doors

-#6: Measure the Width of Curtain Designs for Windows and Doors
+#6: Measure the Width of Your Curtain for Windows and Doors

-#7: Buy Matching Trims and Accessories with Curtains for Windows
+#7: Buy Matching Trims and Accessories for Your Curtains

 #9: Select Fabrics Based on the Maintenance Required

 - Low-maintenance fabrics: If you are looking for curtains that need to be washed twice a year, opt for cotton or synthetic fabrics.
 These can be machine-washed if they are unlined or else, give your lined curtains a quick hand wash.
-A great option for those with dust allergies or kids and pets at home
+These are a great option for those with dust allergies or kids and pets at home

 - High-maintenance fabrics: Any curtain that has pleats or swags must be dry-cleaned regardless of the fabric.
 However, wool, silk and sheer curtains must be dry-cleaned or hand-washed in cold water to retain their colour and shape